-Cosmetology is a growing field, and is projected to grow further in the coming years due to a high demand for personal skin and hair care.
+Cosmetology is a growing field, and is projected to grow at a rate of 13% through 2024 due to a high demand for personal skin and hair care.
+Additionally, projected job openings during that same time frame are at 212.,100 according to the U.S. Department of Labor.
 Such care has seen a rise in demand due to widespread information regarding skin and hair damage due to various factors.
 Proper hygiene includes skin and hair care, and as such maintaining one's appearance has become extremely important.
 This is particularly important for individuals interested in becoming cosmetologists, as demand for such treatment is particularly high.
 Cosmetologists should be aware that oversaturation can occur in a given area, and should focus their business toward areas of dense population or lacking proper cosmetology resources.

 Top 5 states with the highest level of employment for cosmetology professionals

 - California 27,180

 - New York 26,410

 - District of Columbia